-Our audit was conducted for the purpose of forming an opinion on the financial statements of the Marine Environmental Sciences Consortium, taken as a whole.
-The accompanying Schedule of Expenditures of Federal Awards (Exhibit 4) is presented for the purposes of additional analysis as required by U. S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the basic financial statements.

-The Schedule of Expenditures of Federal Awards is the responsibility of management and was derived from and directly relates to the underlying accounting and other records used to prepare the basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the basic financial statements of the Marine Environmental Sciences Consortium, taken as a whole.
+The accompanying Schedule of Expenditures of Federal Awards (Exhibit 4) is presented for purposes of additional analysis as required by U. S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the Schedule of Expenditures of Federal Awards is fairly stated in all material respects in relation to the financial statements as a whole.